gcperrin/centre-tokens/doc/tokendesign.md

 ## ERC-20

-The `NATGXToken` implements the standard methods of the ERC-20 interface with some changes:
+The `NATGX Token` implements the standard methods of the ERC-20 interface with some changes:

 - A blacklisted address will be unable to call `transfer`, `transferFrom`, or